g-clef/g-clef.github.io/lab/hardware.md

 really failing that often it would quickly become cheaper to do this in the cloud), but I did have a lot of trouble with drives dying either at or quite soon after delivery.

 So I configured the server drives as 3 sets of RAID-1's.
-One RAID was for the OS (and I bought smaller drives for this set, since the OS won't need that much storage), the other two were for the container storage.
+One RAID was for the OS (I used smaller drives for this set, since the OS won't need that much storage), the other two were for the container storage.
 I realize that RAID-1 is slower than RAID-0, but I'm willing to trade that speed for redundancy...I only go down to the basement to look at these servers once a month or so, and I want them to be able to absorb a failure or two in that time without taking the whole system down.

+The RAID configuration was done in the Dell PERC setup program (Ctrl-R during boot).
+You can find a number of pages and videos describing this process for Dell systems.
+The main thing I took care to do was to pair the physical drives to be in RAID-1 groups physically near each other: the drive bays in the Google boxes are 2 high, and 3 across, so each vertical column was one RAID set.
+That way I can easily see which RAID group is in trouble if a given drive indicator light turns orange.

 #### Network